IMF Support for Low-Income Countries

-In 2009, the IMF upgraded its support for low-income countries, reflecting the changing nature of economic conditions in these countries and their increased vulnerabilities due to the effects of the global economic crisis.
-It has overhauled its lending instruments, especially to address more directly countries’ needs for short-term and emergency support.
-Concessional lending commitments were close to $10 billion in the period 2009–12.
-Zero interest will be charged on all concessional lending through end-2014.
-The Fund has adopted a strategy to support concessional lending of about $2.0 billion a year over the longer term, which is expected to be financed, in part, by the distribution of gold sales profits.
+In 2009, the IMF strengthened its support for low-income countries to respond to the changing nature of economic conditions in these countries and their increased vulnerabilities due to the effects of the global economic crisis.
+Since then, the IMF has overhauled its lending instruments to address more directly countries’ needs for short-term and emergency support.
+In 2015, the IMF’s support for its poorest members was boosted by increasing by 50 percent their access to concessional resources, and by permanently setting a zero interest rate on loans to LICs hit by severe exogenous shocks (e.g., natural disasters) These measures were complemented by enhanced IMF support for LICs under the 2030 development agenda in a number of areas.
+The Fund has adopted a strategy to support concessional lending of about US$1.7 billion a year over the longer term, financed in part by contributions linked to the distribution of gold sales profits.

 Changes in lending instruments

-To make its financial support more flexible and tailored to the diversity of low-income countries, the IMF has established a Poverty Reduction and Growth Trust, which has three lending windows, all under highly concessional terms.
-In April 2013, these lending instruments were refined to improve the tailoring and flexibility of Fund support.These windows, which became effective in January 2010, are the following:
+To make its financial support more flexible and tailored to the diversity of low-income countries, the IMF established in 2010 a Poverty Reduction and Growth Trust, which has three concessional lending windows:

-For policy advice and signaling to donors, countries can request non-financial assistance under the existing Policy Support Instrument (PSI), which
+For policy advice and signaling, countries can request non-financial assistance under the Policy Support Instrument (PSI), which

-- Supports low-income countries that have secured macroeconomic stability and thus do not need IMF financial assistance;
+- Supports low-income countries that are in a broadly stable macroeconomic position at the time of the approval and thus do not need IMF financial assistance;

-- Can provide accelerated access to the new SCF in case of subsequent financial needs.
+- Can provide accelerated access to the SCF in case of subsequent financial needs.

-In response to the increasing financial needs of low-income countries during the global financial crisis, IMF concessional lending increased significantly from US$1.2 billion in 2008 to US$3.8 billion in 2009, and an annual average of US$2.0 billion during 2010–2012.
+In response to the increased financial needs of low-income countries during and after the global financial crisis, IMF concessional lending commitments increased significantly and totaled US$11 billion during 2009–14.

-In addition, more than $18 billion of the $250 billion allocation of IMF Special Drawing Rights (SDRs) went to low-income countries.
+In addition, more than US$18 billion of the US$250 billion allocation of IMF Special Drawing Rights (SDRs) went to low-income countries.
 These countries can benefit by either counting the SDRs as extra assets in their reserves, or selling their SDRs for hard currency to meet balance of payments needs.

 In September 2012, the Executive Board approved a partial distribution of the Fund’s general reserves attributed to gold sales profits as part of a strategy to make the PRGT sustainable in the longer term.
-This strategy is expected to be robust under a wide range of demand scenarios—for the short, medium, and long term—and rests on three pillars: (i) a base envelope of about SDR 1¼ billion in annual lending capacity; (ii) contingent measures—including bilateral fundraising efforts and suspension of reimbursement of the GRA for PRGT administrative expenses—that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities would be designed in a manner that is consistent with maintaining self-sustainability.
+This strategy is expected to be robust under a wide range of demand scenarios and rests on three pillars: (i) a base envelope of about SDR 1¼ billion (about US$1.7 billion) in annual lending capacity; (ii) contingent measures that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities should be consistent with maintaining self-sustainability.